 Our patients are all experiencing a severe amount of stress in their respective lives, and this stress has the potential to build up to overwhelming levels.
 What happens when someone experiences this stress and anxiety?
 It can be very useful for patients to build awareness around how they cope with anxiety, with an emphasis on coping in a mature and healthy way.
 Very often, people are struggling with limited awareness.
 We can use our observations at CeDAR to give people feedback ‘real-time’ about ways in which we witness them coping.

-Sometimes behaviors are driven entirely by emotions with little rhyme or reason.
-We provide patients with some psychological education around the hierarchy of defense mechanisms, as they often find this fascinating and a useful tool on which to build insight.
-One of the more common, and destructive defenses we see is called “Acting-Out.”
+Sometimes behaviors are entirely driven by emotions with little rhyme or reason.
+We provide patients with some psychological education around the hierarchy of defense mechanisms, as they often find this fascinating and useful tool on which to build insight.
+We call one of the more common, and destructive defenses “Acting-Out.”
 To discuss this specific defense in greater detail, we need to set the framework for the 4-part defense hierarchy as originally described by Anna Freud (Sigmund’s daughter) and in a modern fashion, psychiatrist George Vaillant (who also heavily studied alcoholism).

 Mature defenses involve an awareness of the anxiety at hand as well as the coping skill used.
 A person in this territory tends to be reasonably grounded and volitional in life.
 Our goal through CeDAR is to help people live with a mature set of coping skills.
 These defense mechanisms include: